 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
-The school does not add or deduct attendance hours as a penalty.
-Attendance is calculated using a computerized time clock.
-To ensure proper credit for clock hours, full-time students are required to clock in/out two (2) times a day: when they arrive at school and when they leave at the end of the day.
-Part-time students are required to clock in/out two (2) times a day: when they arrive at school and when they leave at the end of the day.
+The school will deduct a half-hour if a student fails to punch in/out for lunch.
+Attendance is calculated using a computerized timeclock.
+This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
+In order to ensure proper clock hours are credited, full-time students are required to clock in/out 4 times a day: when they arrive to school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
-The documentation would include the guest service summary showing guest check in and check out time. - The school is open from 9:30 a.m. to 5:00 p.m. for full time students and 5:30 p.m. to 10:00 p.m. for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
-Alternate schedules are available to those students who qualify. - 3 day students (Mon-Wed) may not miss Monday and (Tues-Thurs) may not Thursday, 5 day students (Mon-Fri) may not miss Friday and (Tues-Sat) may not miss Saturday, and night students (Mon-Thurs) may not miss Mondays. - Students must be on time, as tardiness inhibits the learning process.
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
-Students are never excused from mandatory theory class to work in the clinic classroom.
-Student that is late for Theory must still clock in then will resume the reminder of theory class in the break room working on assigned class topic.
-Once theory class is over Student will join specialty.

-- The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$12.83 (cosmetology) and \$10.00 (cosmetology instructor) for each hour scheduled to complete after the contracted end date is reached. - Refer to the school enrollment agreement for the Enrollment agreement Period definition.

-Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - Students who are late or cannot attend school must contact the Future Professional Advisor and their Learning Leader.
-Day students must message in by 9:00 a.m.; night students message call in by 5:00 p.m. - Students must request time off from school from the Future Professional Advisor. - © Students are required to be in attendance a minimum of 7 hours per day, 35 hours per week for the full-time schedule, 4.5 hours per day, 18 hours per week for part-time students, 4.5 hours per day, and 10 hours per day, 30 hours per week for three day schedule.
-Holidays such as Thanksgiving, Christmas, and New Years Day will be set according to the calendar each year.
-Students cannot bank hours and attend over 48 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
-All students take 30 minutes for lunch between 12:00 noon and 1:30 p.m.
-Students should communicate with their instructor if they have not had lunch by 1:30 p.m.
-Night students have a 20 minute break.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - The school is open from 8:00 AM to 3:30 PM for 5-day students and 8:00 AM to 6:30 PM for 3-day students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week.
+Alternate schedules are available to those students who qualify. - Students must be on time, as tardiness inhibits the learning process.
+Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
+Students are never excused from mandatory theory class to work in the clinic classroom. - Students attend Core the first 6 weeks (200 clock hours) of enrollment.
+During this time the student must maintain a monthly attendance of 90%.
+If at the conclusion of the month, the student's progress report is not 90% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date. - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
+Day students must call in by 8:00 AM. - Students must request time off from school from the Future Professional Advisor. - Students are required to be in attendance seven (7) hours per day, 35 hours per week for the full-time schedule; ten (10) hours per day, 30 hours per week for a full-time 3-day schedule.
+Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year. - Lunches and breaks are scheduled for all students.
+Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
+Students should communicate with their instructor if they have not had lunch by 1:30 PM.